Skip to main content

 2. Special Proceeding

-A Special Proceeding provides an abbreviated telephonic hearing that incorporates many aspects of a standard arbitration hearing.
-However, Special Proceedings differ from regular hearings in the following ways:
+A Special Proceeding provides an abbreviated hearing by video conference that incorporates many aspects of a standard arbitration hearing.
+Special Proceedings differ from regular hearings in the following ways:

 • Claimants, collectively, and respondents, collectively, each have two hours to present their cases and one-half hour for rebuttal and closing statements;